 What Is an Anachronism?

-The term anachronism comes from the Greek word anachronous, meaning "against time."
+The term anachronism comes from the Greek word anachronous, meaning “against time.”
 An anachronism is the placement of something that is out of proper chronological sequence in a painting, film, or literary work.
-For instance, if one were to depict a sixteenth-century person holding a Sharpie instead of a quill, that would be anachronistic.
+For instance, if one were to depict a sixteenth-century person holding a Sharpie instead of a quill, that would be an anachronism.
 Likewise, having a character drive a corvette in a film setting right after World War II would be an anachronism since the first corvettes didn’t come out until 1953.

 How Do You Identify Anachronism in Writing?